ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ![alt text](3_save_agentflow.png)

 Note:
-* Use the `Max iterations` parameter in the `Additional Parameters` of the `Supervisor` node in order to prevent infinite loops.
+* Use the `Max Loop Count` parameter of the Loop nodes in order to prevent infinite loops.

 ### Use the Agentflow